 Index of theorems in this paper.
 Algorithms in this paper are expressed in two ways: as theorems stating that the algorithms produce the desired results, and as "cost" theorems stating that there exist low-cost algorithms (in a particular cost measure) producing the desired results.
-Readers who want to understand what the algorithms achieve, without worrying at first about how the algorithms work, should start with the cost theorems.
+Readers who want to understand what the algorithms achieve, without worrying at first about how the algorithms work, should start with the cost theorems, such as Theorem 4.4.